Professional Development Grants for Retirees

 You may also review a list of previous grants that have been awarded since 2009, and also the abstracts of each at Previous PDGR Awards.

 If you have any questions about this program, please contact the Chair, Dick Poppele (email@example.com).

 The Professional Development Grants for Retirees Program is an annual competition.
-Competition in 2018 opens on October 15th and must be submitted to approvers by December 14th, at midnight.
+Competition in 2019 opens on October 15th and must be submitted by December 13th, at midnight.
 Approved proposals will announced in March and the grant will start on April 1 and extend to June 30 of the following year.

 How to Apply

 The Application Instructions provide information about funding requirements and how to apply.
 The application and review system has been revised for this grant cycle to help encourage more applicants.
 Applications may be submitted by email or as paper copies as explained in the instructions.

 In 2007, the UMRA Board appointed a committee to explore a program of financial assistance to retirees who wish to continue their professional work and research projects.
 With a commitment of $10,000 seed money from UMRA, the committee gained support from the University and the Graduate School in launching a pilot program.
 In 2008, the Office of the Vice President for Research and the University of Minnesota Retirees Association jointly created a program of annual Professional Development Grants intended to support faculty, P&A and civil service retirees wishing to pursue projects related to their research, instruction, or other work history and that contribute to the educational, scholarly and academic reputation of the University.